How to Sterilise / Sanitise Your Reverse Osmosis Filtration Unit

 1) Turn off the water supply to the unit

-2) Drain the tank by turning on the tap/faucet and let it run dry
+2) Drain the tank by turning on the sink top tap/faucet and let it run dry

-3) Remove all the two bottom cartidges from their housings and the membrane cartridge - that’s the largest one on the top (It can be tight so use a coat hanger or thin pliers to pull this out
+4) Remove the membrane cartridge - it’s inside the largest housing lying flat on the top of the system.
+(It can be tight so use a coat hanger or thin pliers to pull this out

-4) Leave the other OLD filters on top of the unit in place (ie carry out this disinfection process before changing the filters)
+5) Leave the other old smaller filters lying flat on the top of the system in place (i.e. do this sterilising process before changing the cartridges).

-6) In the first housing chamber put two 30ml capfuls of MILTON (or similar) disinfectant
+6) In the first housing chamber put two x 30ml capfuls of MILTON disinfectant (or similar) then re-attach / close the housing

-7) Make sure the tap/faucet on the sinktop is CLOSED
+8) Make sure the sink top tap/faucet is CLOSED

-8) Now turn on the water supply and let the tank fill up (this might take 30 mins to 2 hours depending on your incoming pressure
+9) Now turn on the water supply and let the tank fill up (this might take 30 mins to 2 hours depending on your incoming pressure)

-10) Flush any remaining disinfectant from the system by repeating steps 7 8 and 9.
+11) Flush the remaining disinfectant from the system by repeating steps 8, 9 and 10.

 Keywords